netzbandit/YAMPF/README.md

 What is it?
 -----------

-yasp-mf is a simple mvc framework for building php applications.
+YAMPF is a simple mvc framework for building php applications.
 It uses mod_rewrite rules to route URLs to the correct controllers and actions.

 I started creating the framework following the tutorial here